a-memme/snapchat_correlation_analysis/README.md

     - indicates a threshold value where the increase of shares becomes less relevant to the increase of unique viewers
         - i.e as the number of shares increase, the rate of UV increase slows.
     - outlier influence (see Outlier influence section in [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis)
-        - the asymptotic relationship between shares and viewership is strongly held up by a single outlier
-        - when removing this outlier, the relationship is still apparent, however substantially weaker
-            - not as concerning in this context as it my normally be as outlier episodes represent some of the data that we're most interested in analyzing within the social media context
-            - further analyses will look to perform the same regression at a future date when even more data is available.
+        - asymptotic relationship is still quite apparent even with the removal of substantial outliers.
 - Screenshots
     - linear relationship with viewership when looking at data individual to each unique channel
         - apparent under all channels except for 1 (channel_2d)
-    - the strength and rate of this relationship is unique to each channel, indicating a potential profile pertaining to each channel where screenshots hold different influence over its relationship with viewership.
+    - the strength and rate of this relationship is unique to each channel, indicating a potential profile pertaining to each channel where screenshots interact with viewership at different rates.

 ### Bangers
 - The most strongly correlated metrics with viewership become even more strongly correlated when isolating for banger episodes